magneticio/vamp/docs/content/guides/splitting-services.md

 ---
 title: 3.
 Splitting into services
 type: documentation
-weight: 40
-menu:
-    main:
-      parent: getting-started
+slug: /getting-started-tutorial/3-splitting-services/
 ---

 # 3. Splitting the monolith into services

-In the [previous part](/documentation/getting-started/canary-release/) of this getting started we did some basic canary releasing on two versions of a monolithic application.
+In the [previous part](/documentation/guides/getting-started-tutorial/2-canary-release/) of this getting started we did some basic canary releasing on two versions of a monolithic application.
 Very nice, but Vamp isn't called the *Very Awesome Microservices Platform* for nothing.
 For that reason, we will be splitting our Sava application into separate services.